carmelo0x63/Commonplace-Linux/tcpdump.md

 ----

 The command has many options that can be explored.
 The links below can be helpful in breaking the ice.
-Additionally, the packt capture can be saved in a file and analyzed with [Wireshark](https://www.wireshark.org/).
+Additionally, the packet capture can be saved in a file and analyzed with [Wireshark](https://www.wireshark.org/).

 <img src="./images/tcpdump2.png">